wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 * Take care of corner cases
 * Leverage known algorithms and data structures or devise your own

-Often, we easily overlook the importance of the functional requirements and focu
+Often, we easily overlook the importance of the functional requirements and focus too much on the next one we will discuss below.
+Consequently, we need to rework the design or deviate from the intgoal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjUyNjM5MjEsLTExNjkwODU2OTAsOD
-Y4OTgwNTkzLDExOTI2MzIwNTQsNzE4MjU4ODcyLC0zMDA3ODM3
-OTEsMTg5NDI4NzI1LDEzMDM0Mzk0MjksLTk2MDA3MzMzMiwtNj
-IyNzg1ODIyLDIwNTM2Njk0MjksNTE2NzI3NjA1LC00NDc1MDAy
-MTIsLTEwODU4MjYxNSwtMTA4NTgyNjE1LC02ODU5MjQ2MzddfQ
-==
+eyJoaXN0b3J5IjpbMTMyMDY5MjYxMywtMTE2OTA4NTY5MCw4Nj
+g5ODA1OTMsMTE5MjYzMjA1NCw3MTgyNTg4NzIsLTMwMDc4Mzc5
+MSwxODk0Mjg3MjUsMTMwMzQzOTQyOSwtOTYwMDczMzMyLC02Mj
+I3ODU4MjIsMjA1MzY2OTQyOSw1MTY3Mjc2MDUsLTQ0NzUwMDIx
+MiwtMTA4NTgyNjE1LC0xMDg1ODI2MTUsLTY4NTkyNDYzN119
 -->